Home > Compliance > Policy and Procedure Manual > Hardship Withdrawal Policy

 If a student is withdrawing due to a hardship situation, such as a personal injury or illness, family injury, illness or death, or an employer-initiated job change, they must submit a written statement and documentation of their hardship situation to the Vice President for Academic Affairs for review.
 If the situation is deemed a hardship, the grade of “W” will be assigned.
 The possibility that the student will fail a course is not considered a hardship.

 Students should normally apply for hardship withdrawals no later than the semester following the one for which hardship status is sought.
 Those applying later must document why they were unable to apply in a timely manner.
-Students may not withdraw from a required Learning Support course and remain enrolled in any credit level courses.

 If a student is considering dropping a course but needs advice to determine if their situation is indeed a hardship situation, they should contact an advisor at their campus location for assistance.

 Complete the attached Hardship Withdrawal Application Form, including signature.

 Provide a written explanation of the hardship situation.

 Attach the explanation and documentation to the form.

 - All required signatures must be completed on the form.

 Submit the forms to the Office of Vice President for Academic Affairs.
 Forms may be submitted to the Administrative offices at any campus location, and they will be forwarded to the Office of Academic Affairs.
 For convenience, these forms can be mailed to Georgia Highlands College, Office of Vice President for Academic Affairs, 3175 Cedartown Highway, Rome, GA 30161 OR faxed at 706-802-5956 OR emailed to firstname.lastname@example.org.
 If you have questions, please call the VPAA office at 706-295-6331.

 Students are notified by U.S. mail of the decision rendered.